Austin Riley Player Props: Braves vs. Rays

-The Atlanta Braves, including Austin Riley and his .550 slugging percentage over his past 10 games, battle starter Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The Atlanta Braves, including Austin Riley (.279 on-base percentage in past 10 games, 51 points below season-long percentage), take on starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 7:15 PM ET.

-He hit a home run while going 2-for-5 in his last game against the Guardians.
+In his most recent game he had a hitless performance (0-for-4) against the Rays.

 Austin Riley Game Info & Props vs. the Rays